amitesh0109/docai-dbx/README.md

-# Scalable Data Pipeline To Genrate Embeddings & RAG-based Document Q&A System using Databricks
+# Data Pipeline To Genrate Embeddings & RAG-based Document Q&A System using Databricks

-## 🧠 Document Q&A System with Databricks Vector Search and RAG

-### 📌 Project Overview
+### Project Overview

 This project implements a **scalable, production-grade data engineering pipeline** using **Databricks** that enables **semantic search** and **LLM-powered Q&A** over a collection of documents (PDFs, text files, etc.).